-15.22.1 The Regional Games Committee has been established by the Council pursuant to Article 59.

-15.22.2 The Regional Games Committee shall consist of a Chairman, Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 59.
+- 15.22.1 The Regional Games Committee has been established by the Council pursuant to Article 59. - 15.22.2 The Regional Games Committee shall consist of a Chairman, Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 59. - 15.22.3-15.22.5 Reserved for future use

-- 15.22.6 The Regional Games Committee shall: - (a) encourage and promote: - (i) sailing at any Games that already include sailing in their sports programme; - (ii) the inclusion of sailing on the sports programme in all major Regional Games and as many other Games as is feasible; - use the inclusion of sailing in Regional Games to promote the sport of sailing generally throughout the various regions; - (c) use the technical and instructional resources of the ISAF to maintain and improve the standard of competitive sailing and the standards of technical supervision at Regional Games to a level that these events could serve as qualifying events for the Olympics; - (d) provide guidance on the format and programme of the Regional Games sailing events and Regional Sailing Championships; - (e) encourage and promote the organization of Regional Sailing Championships in addition to the Regional Games; - (f) encourage particularly the full participation of women and youth in all Regional Games sailing events.
+- 15.22.6 The Regional Games Committee shall: - (a) encourage and promote: - (i) sailing at any Games that already include sailing in their sports programme; - (ii) the inclusion of sailing on the sports programme in all major Regional Games and as many other Games as is feasible; - (b) use the inclusion of sailing in Regional Games to promote the sport of sailing generally throughout the various regions; - use the technical and instructional resources of the ISAF to maintain and improve the standard of competitive sailing and the standards of technical supervision at Regional Games to a level that these events could serve as qualifying events for the Olympics; - (d) provide guidance on the format and programme of the Regional Games sailing events and Regional Sailing Championships; - (e) encourage and promote the organization of Regional Sailing Championships in addition to the Regional Games; - (f) encourage particularly the full participation of women and youth in all Regional Games sailing events.